mithracodes/flow-free/README.md

 # flow-free

-This is my submission for ***Project 3 of COMP20003 Algorithms and Data Structures in Sem 2 2022***.
 This program involves the implementation of a solver for the game Flow Free, a puzzle published by the professional puzzler Sam Loyd, in a column he wrote for the Brooklyn Daily Eagle in 1897.
 Some of the code is built upon the open-source terminal version made available by mzucker.

 ## Overview